 Where to Stay in Budapest

 I had the pleasure of staying at this stylish hotel.
-It is in a great location; only minutes walk from the station.
+It is in a great location; only a minute’s walk from the station.
 Within the hotel are restaurants and bars as well as a spa, an indoor pool, and a gym.
 Click here for more information and the latest prices.

-Formerly an old 13th-century monastery, this hotel is located opposite The Fisherman’s Bastion and provides full amenities including a restaurant, bar, gym, and sauna.
+Hilton Budapest: Formerly an old 13th-century monastery, this hotel is located opposite The Fisherman’s Bastion and provides full amenities including a restaurant, bar, gym, and sauna.
 Click here for more information and the latest prices.

 St. Stephen’s Basilica